It's Time For Academics To Take Back Control Of Research Journals

 See the quantum journal http://quantum-journal.org/ [quantum-journal.org] for an example.

 Why do they even need the publishers?
-(Score:3)
+(Score:4, Interesting)

 And if they do, how the hell has Amazon not stepped into the field and undercut everyone?
 About the only thing I can see the publishers have going for them is momentum and legacy at this point.